-In the 2017 fiscal year, from January 1 to December 31 of 2017, ISSI-BJ was operated with the total revenue of 2,400,065.06 RMB, and the total expenses were 2,358,003.06 RMB.
-The surplus is 42,062 RMB, which will be transferred to the 2018 budget, and used for the cross-year activities.
+In the 2017 fiscal year, from January 1 to December 31 of 2017, ISSI-BJ was operated with the total revenue of 2,300,503.95 RMB, and the total expenses were 2,358,003.06 RMB, which leads to a deficit of 57499.11 RMB.

-The funding revenues include: direct financial support of 350,000.00 RMB from the Bureau of International Cooperation of Chinese Academy of Sciences (CAS) as international organization project for ISSI-BJ operation and activities, and 488,000.00 RMB as project funding supporting the executive director as CAS PIFI professor; project support of 809,099.08 RMB from the Bureau of Major Research and Development Programs of CAS for activities; 401533.14 RMB transferred from 2017 budget for the relocation and decoration of ISSI-BJ premises; and the direct support of
+The funding revenues include: direct financial support of 350,000.00 RMB from the Bureau of International Cooperation of Chinese Academy of Sciences (CAS) as international organization project for ISSI-BJ operation and activities, and 488,000.00 RMB as project funding supporting the executive director as CAS PIFI professor; project support of 809,099.08 RMB from the Bureau of Major Research and Development Programs of CAS for activities; 301,971.95 RMB transferred from 2017 budget for the relocation and decoration of ISSI-BJ premises; and the direct support of 351,432.84 RMB from the National Space Science

-351,432.84 RMB from the National Space Science Center (NSSC) of CAS for expenses on premises, facilities, half salary of one staff member, and the international travel costs of the administrative director for the ISSI/ISSI-BJ activities.
+Center (NSSC) of CAS for expenses on premises, facilities, half salary of one staff member, and the international travel costs of the administrative director for the ISSI/ISSI-BJ activities.
 The NSSC inkind support, including the use of the premises, visa and finance management, IT support and support for the administrative director, is not included in the statistics.